Introduction

 What does it mean to fold in poker?

-To fold is when you give up your hand and forfeit your stake in the current pot.
-This is a strategic move made by a player if he feels his hand is weak or unlikely to win, or if he wishes to reduce his losses when placed in unfavorable situations.
+To fold is to give up your hand and forfeit your stake in the current pot.
+A player makes this strategic move if he feels his hand is weak or unlikely to win or wishes to reduce his losses when placed in unfavourable situations.

 Is there a penalty for folding in poker?